paritytech/polkadot-sdk/src/api/chainHead_unstable_storageContinue.md

 ## Possible errors

-- A JSON-RPC error is generated if the `subscription` hasn't generated a `waiting-for-continue` event.
+- A JSON-RPC error is generated if the `subscription` is valid but hasn't generated a `waiting-for-continue` event.